Kids in the City

 • The starting point and the finish are at the same place: the Roztoka resting area (Polana Rekreacyjna Roztoka).

 • Where to leave the car?
-A parking lot by the Roztoka resting area, location on Google map.
+A parking lot by the Roztoka resting area, location on Google Maps.

-• One of the most attractive paths in the Park – located in its very center.
+• It’s one of the most attractive paths in the Park – located in its very center.

 • More in Polish about the trail on the Kampinoski National Park’s website (Ścieżka “Dolinką Roztoki”).